 Written by Alex Beveridge

-This crucial question for property investors will be taken up at Institutional Investor’s European Pensions & Investment Roundtable to be held in Copenhagen on September 29 through October 1, 2021.
+Hear the latest thinking about this important investment issue at Institutional Investor’s European Pensions Symposium/European Investment Roundtable to be held in Copenhagen on September 29 through October 1, 2021.

 Interested in attending?
 Register your interest here.